 The injection of \abovedisplayskip and \belowdisplayskip is not symmetrical.
 An above one is always inserted, also when zero, but the below is only inserted when larger than zero.
-Especially the later mkes it sometimes hard to fully control spacing.
-Therefore LuaTeX comes with a new directive: \mathdisplayskipmode.
+Especially the later makes it sometimes hard to fully control spacing.
+Therefore LuaTEX comes with a new directive: \mathdisplayskipmode.
 The following values apply:

-- 0 normal TFX behaviour: always above, only below when larger than zero
+- 0 normal TFX behaviour

-- 1 always
+- 1 always (same as 0)

 - 2 only when not zero

 - 3 never, not even when not zero